RIVER-EPFL/VIRUS_flumes/README.md

 # Automatic flume pump controller

 This Arduino-based controller manages two flumes (A and B), each with two pumps, using a 4-channel relay and an OLED display.
-The system supports automatic timed cycles, manual control, and a variety of operating modes.
+The system supports automatic timed cycles and manual control.

 ## Features